 - Both of the above

-If a user cannot be authenticated via SSO, for example, the user account is not connected to an identity provider, then the user has the option to sign in with their email and password.
-The fields are only allowed as long as Enable manual login is selected under the Authentication settings.
-If none of your users are expected to sign in with email or password, it’s recommended to hide the sign in options to avoid confusion for users.
+If a user cannot be authenticated via SSO, for example, the user account is not connected to an identity provider, then the user has the option to log in with their email and password.

-A temporary password can also be created by a webmaster creating the user individually from user management, however, the webmaster must be able to communicate this password independently.
+A temporary password can also be created by a webmaster creating the user manually from user management in administration, however, the webmaster must be able to communicate this password directly.

-MFA produces an additional step during the authentication process to verify the user is who they are, significantly reducing the risk of a malicious attacker attempting to access the account.
+MFA produces an additional step during the authentication process to verify the user, significantly reducing the risk of a malicious attacker attempting to access the account.